The Cross-Lingual Cost: Retrieval Biases in RAG over Arabic-English Corpora: Evaluation Pipeline

 We use a cross-lingual basic RAG setup focused on English and Arabic.
 Given a query in either language, its goal is to generate an answer in the same language.
 The corpus includes documents in both languages, and each query is associated with a ground-truth answer found in one language only.
 The other language may contain partial or no relevant information.

 Our RAG pipeline consists of the standard components: retrieval, re-ranking, and answer generation.
-Retrieval is performed using dense vector search over a bilingual corpus.
-We experiment with the multilingual embedding models {\em BAAI BGE-M3}\footnote{\url{https://huggingface.co/BAAI/bge-m3}} (referred to as \BGE from now on) and {\em Multilingual-E5-Large}\footnote{\url{intfloat/multilingual-e5-large}} (referred to as \Efive), both of dimension $1024$, along with the {\em BGE-v2-M3}\footnote{\url{https://huggingface.co/BAAI/bge-reranker-v2-m3}} re-ranker.
-These models were chosen because they are considered among the top-performing open-source retrievers and re-ranker, and have been widely adopted in previous works.
-For answer generation, we use Qwen-2.5-14B-Instruct\footnote{\url{https://huggingface.co/Qwen/Qwen2.5-14B-Instruct}}, a large language model with strong multilingual capabilites.
+Retrieval is performed using dense vector search over a bilingual corpus\footnote{We split documents into passages, using LlamaIndex’s SentenceSplitter into passage of up to 100 tokens with no overlap.
+To preserve context, each passage retained the original document title, which corresponds to the law in the Legal benchmark and to the country in the Travel benchmark.}.
+We experiment with the multilingual embedding models {\em BAAI BGE-M3}\footnote{\url{https://huggingface.co/BAAI/bge-m3}} (referred to as \BGE from now on) and {\em Multilingual-E5-Large}\footnote{\url{https://huggingface.co/intfloat/multilingual-e5-large}} (referred to as \Efive), both of dimension $1024$, along with the {\em BGE-v2-M3}\footnote{\url{https://huggingface.co/BAAI/bge-reranker-v2-m3}} re-ranker.
+These models were chosen for their recency, popularity, and status as top-performing open-source retrievers and re-rankers \cite{li2023making,chen2024bge,wang2024multilingual,enevoldsen2025mmteb}.

+For answer generation, we use Qwen-2.5-14B-Instruct\footnote{\url{https://huggingface.co/Qwen/Qwen2.5-14B-Instruct}}, a generative language model with strong multilingual capabilities, and part of the Qwen-2 family \citep{qwen2024}.
 During inference, the 20 most relevant passages are retrieved for a given question, then re-ranked based on their relevance and utility for answer generation.
 The top-5 ranked passages are used to augment the prompt provided to the LLM for answer generation (using Prompt~\ref{prompt:rag}).